OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB-Storage.md

 Steps to access USB storage:

 1. Plug in the USB Storage
-// TODO: have photo here
+[//]: # (TODO: photo of plugged in usb stick)
-2. Navigate to the correct directory  // TODO: clear up this whole correct directory thing
+2. Navigate to the directory where your USB device is located.
 	* The default is `/tmp/mounts/`
 		* `cd /tmp/mounts/`
 3. Check the directory for your USB storage device